airladon/ThisIGet/README.md

 If Pipfile.lock is out of date, then use this to bring it up to date.
 `pipenv lock`

+# Building and Deploy to Test Site
+* `./build.sh dev` - Lint, test and build app where:
+  * JS is not minified
+  * Reac is in development mode
+* `./build.sh stage` - Lint, test and build app where:
+  * JS is minified
+  * JS source maps are included
+  * React is in production mode
+* `./build.sh prod` - Lint, test and build app where:
+  * JS is minified
+  * JS source maps are not included
+  * React is in production mode
+  * This same script is run in CI and deployment
+* `./build.sh prod deploy test` - Lint, test, build and deploy app where:
+  * JS is minified
+  * JS source maps are not included
+  * React is in production mode
+  * This same script is run in CI and deployment
+  * Deploys website to test site.

 # Work flow